orchetect/PDFGadget/README.md

 # PDFGadget

 Batch PDF utilities with simple API for Swift.
+Supports macOS and iOS, and wraps PDFKit.

 *(Currently only a Swift library.
 CLI and/or GUI frontend may be added in future.)*